Yūrakuchō Line (Tokyo Metro)

-The Tokyo Metro Yurakucho Line (東京メトロ有楽町線, Tōkyō Metoro Yūrakuchō-sen) is a subway line in Japan owned and operated by Tokyo Metro.
+The Yūrakuchō Line (有楽町線, Yūrakuchō-sen) is a subway line in Japan owned and operated by Tokyo Metro.
 The line connects Wakōshi Station in Wakō, Saitama and Shin-Kiba Station in Kōtō, Tokyo.
 On maps, diagrams and signboards, the line is shown using the color "gold", and its stations are given numbers using the letter "Y".

 The line was named after the Yūrakuchō business district in Chiyoda, Tokyo.
 The proper name as given in an annual report of the Ministry of Land, Infrastructure and Transport is Line No. 8 Yūrakuchō Line (8号線有楽町線, Hachi-gō-sen Yūrakuchō-sen).
 According to the Tokyo urban transportation plan, however, it is more complicated.
 The line number assigned to the section south from Kotake-Mukaihara to Shin-Kiba is Line 8, but that north of Kotake-Mukaihara to Wakōshi is Line 13, which indicates the section is a portion of Fukutoshin Line which shares the same number.

+The line was named after the Yūrakuchō business district in Chiyoda, Tokyo and was selected through a public competition that received 30,591 entries.

+The most popular proposal was "Kojimachi Line."
+However, the name was not adopted because the kanji used for "Koji" (麹) was not general-use at the time, making it difficult to read and unfamiliar to the general public.
+Many submissions incorporated references to Yurakucho.
+As a result, the name "Yurakucho Line" was officially adopted in 1974.

+Other proposed names included "Sakurada Line" and "Sotobori (Outer moat) Line."

 Services

-The Yurakucho Line runs generally northwest to southeast between Wakōshi Station in Saitama Prefecture and Shin-Kiba Station in Kōtō Ward.
+The Yūrakuchō Line runs generally northwest to southeast between Wakōshi Station in Saitama Prefecture and Shin-Kiba Station in Kōtō Ward.
 Although it was originally planned as a bypass for the established Marunouchi Line through central Tokyo, it was also built to serve the developing wards of Itabashi, Nerima, Toshima, and Koto.
 The section between Wakōshi and Kotake-mukaihara shares tracks with its sister line, the Tokyo Metro Fukutoshin Line.